amold83/Test/README.md

 # NH EASY
 NH EASY, is New Hampshire DHHS's IE&E self-service portal, designed and developed by Deloitte.
 This repository contains the code base for one of NH EASY's core module - Application for Services.
 Its over 45 distinct pages allow for functionality to be nuanced and compartmentalized enough to respond to user desires and provide an enhanced user experience.

-The application is developed using Angular framework.
-Webpages are developed using Type Script, HTML, and SASS stylesheets.
+The application is developed using open standards like Angular framework, Type Script, HTML, and SASS stylesheets supporting programming language and platform neutrality.

+The application implements a secure interface and authorization-based page flow.
 The developed webpages in the application are 508 complaint, user friendly, and intuitive.
 Additionally, the application uses a cache management strategy for optimizing requests with the Business APIs.
-Developed using Open standards, portable, The application implements a secure interface and authorization-based page flow.

 # Libraries